Qihoo360/safe-rules/c-cpp-rules.md

 class B {
 public:
-    // ... methods about the union
+    // ...
+Interfaces about the union
 private:
     union {   // Compliant, the union is under control ....